-The county has a new spending plan.
-See if DPS got the money it requested.
+Durham County trims property-tax increase.
+What you'll pay, and what schools will get

 The budget also includes about $120,000 to pay for two community school advisers advocates of the community school model requested at a public hearing on the budget earlier this month.

-The Durham Public Schools has already agreed to pay for advisers at Club Boulevard and Lakewood Elementary Schools as part of a pilot program next school year.
+DPS has already agreed to pay for advisers at Club Boulevard and Lakewood Elementary Schools as part of a pilot program next school year.

 Advocates want to expand the program to include Southwest, E.K.
-Powe and Hope Valley elementary schools, and have said they plan to ask the City of Durham and Duke University to pay for one of them, for a total of five.
+Powe and Hope Valley elementary schools, and have said they plan to ask the city of Durham and Duke University to pay for one of them, for a total of five.

 Millicent Rogers, a Hope Valley Elementary School parent, said community schools are a response to charter schools.